janimiyarj/Jani-Miya-Shaik.github.io/README.md

 3. How can we minimize the death rate in future accidents?

-## Free-data-science-book The Promise and Peril of Big Data
+## The Promise and Peril of Big Data

 **URL:** [click here](http://www.aspeninstitute.org/sites/default/files/content/docs/pubs/The_Promise_and_Peril_of_Big_Data.pdf)